 Second—the Cry of Dereliction

 I should add that Rutledge does say that “for Paul, it is not God, but the curse of the law that condemned Jesus.”
 But I’m unable to do the math.
 Exactly how does “the Law” bring Jesus into an experience of spiritual dereliction and estrangement from God?
-But that the Law and “not God” condemns may be irrelevant.
+However, that the Law, not God, condemns may be irrelevant.
 Rutledge adds: